betsybeth/ContactsEnd2EndTests/README.md

 Contact application

 ### What is this repository for? ###
-Contact testcase written using WebdriverIO and Mocha
+Contact testcase written using Appium and selenium, Cucumber

 #### Install
 * Node version 12 or higher